modern-forms/Modern.Forms/readme.md

 *** **This framework is currently in its early stages.
 It is not intended for production use.** ***

-Modern.Forms is a cross-platform spiritual successor to Winforms for .NET Core 3.1+, supporting Windows, Mac, and Linux.
+Modern.Forms is a cross-platform spiritual successor to Winforms for .NET 6, supporting Windows, Mac, and Linux.

 **This is accomplished with:**